MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/index.md

 * **A/B Testing**: Stores are also great opportunities for A/B testing.
 Try mixing up the order of items in the store - the same item will sell differently depending on where it is and how it is displayed.
 See our tutorial on [A/B testing with Stores and Test Buckets.](../../analytics/ab-testing/ab-testing-with-stores-and-test-buckets.md)

 * **Coupons**: Special coupons that players can give to friends or share via social media can drive sales and encourage viral growth.
 PlayFab supports coupons specifically for this sort of scenario:  [Coupons and Promotions](coupons-and-promotions.md).

+* **User Generated Content**: Empower players to create, upload and search for moderated content.
+See our [UGC Quickstart](../ugc/quickstart.md) for more information on how to begin using PlayFab UGC.